openSUSE/news-o-o/_posts/2011-12-10-opensuse-weekly-news-205-is-out.markdown

 Last weekend I wrote about "[Using Twitter To Monitor Your Linux Server](http://blog.adityapatawari.com/2011/11/using-twitter-to-monitor-your-linux.html)" using a command line client "[MYST](http://myst.adityapatawari.com/)".
 I have added a new feature to MYST using which you can tell your server to execute commands by using DMs.
 Let us start configuration for the same. (...)

-â€
+”

-â€œ
+“

         [Wazi/Carla Schroder: Shh!
 OpenSSH Secrets Here](http://olex.openlogic.com/wazi/2011/shh-openssh-secrets-here/)

 If you routinely use multiple computers, it can be a challenge to keep your data files organized and to manage multiple login IDs.
 [OpenSSH](http://olex.openlogic.com/packages/openssh) can help you with those tasks.
-Itâ€™s a powerful, secure tool that lets you share files without having to set up a file server, run applications remotely, and perform remote administration chores quickly and securely.
+It’s a powerful, secure tool that lets you share files without having to set up a file server, run applications remotely, and perform remote administration chores quickly and securely.
 You probably already know how to [use OpenSSH for file transfers](http://olex.openlogic.com/wazi/2011/stop-using-ftp-how-to-transfer-files-securely/).
-Here weâ€™ll uncover some less well-known OpenSSH tricks that can make life easier for roaming computer users.
+Here we’ll uncover some less well-known OpenSSH tricks that can make life easier for roaming computer users.

 To use the software, you should have the OpenSSH server and client installed and working on all the computers you need to access.
-In this article I use local for the computer weâ€™re launching an OpenSSH session from, and remote to refer to the computer weâ€™re logging into. (...)
+In this article I use local for the computer we’re launching an OpenSSH session from, and remote to refer to the computer we’re logging into. (...)

-â€
+”

-â€œ
+“

         [Linux.com/Carla Schroder: Embiggen Your KVM Virtual Machines](https://www.linux.com/learn/tutorials/519933-embiggen-your-kvm-virtual-machines)